 Frequent changes in secondary legislation reduce the perception of market predictability for foreign investors.
 For wind projects in particular, obtaining a generation licence takes a long time due to the frequent changes in legislation.
-These changes have resulted in uncertainties and additional costs for investors.
+Environmental Impact Assessment process obligations and list of projects that are subject to Environmental Impact Assessment also frequently change, which results in uncertainties and additional costs for investors.